Preparing for Cataract Surgery: What You Need to Know

 Over half of all Americans over 80 either have cataracts or had cataract surgery in the past.
 Cataracts can lead to vision loss over time if they aren’t treated.

 Luckily, cataract surgery is a safe procedure that removes cataracts and corrects the vision problems they can cause.
-If you’re planning to have cataract surgery soon, you’re likely feeling anxious about how to prepare for the surgery and wondering what to expect.
+If you’re planning to have cataract surgery soon, you’re likely feeling anxious about how to prepare for the cataract surgery and wondering what to expect.

 The good news is learning how to prepare for surgery will make you feel much more comfortable overall.
 In this cataract surgery guide, you’ll learn everything you need to know about preparing for cataract surgery.